tldr-pages/tldr/pages/common/git-log.md

 `git log --stat`

+- Show a graph of commits in the current branch:

+`git log --graph`

-- Show all commits, tags and branches for the entire repo in a graph format:
+- Show a graph of all commits, tags and branches in the entire repo:

 `git log --oneline --decorate --all --graph`